roncampbell/NICAR2022/Visualizing data with R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/histogram2.png)

-Let's brighten it up by changing the background and adding an outline and fill to the bars.
+Let's brighten it up by changing the background, or theme, and adding an outline ("color") and fill to the bars.

 <code>ggplot(ga_races, aes(White_per)) +
   geom_histogram(color = "navy", fill = "steelblue") +